dlaister/monorepo-template-main/Lab3/exercises.md

 1. Is MObject an abstract or a concrete class?
 Explain why:
 	- *It appears that MObject is a CONCRETE class as it does not use the abc module and because it contains no implementable methods beyond itself.
 Furthermore, by default, Python does not provide a abstract classes per GeeksforGeeks.
 Python does however, come with a module that defines a base abstract class.*
 1. The 'Image' class has commented code for a `__del__` method.
 What does this commented-out method do?
 	- *__del__ is a destructor, and destroys the instance of.
 In this case, Image.
-In layman's terms, this destroys the object when it si no longer needed freeing up resource memory.*
+In layman's terms, this destroys the object when it is no longer needed freeing up resource memory.*
 1. What class does Texture inherit from?
 	- *Texture inherits from the Image class as shown in the signature: class Texture(Image):*
 1. What methods and attributes does the Texture class inherit from 'Image'?